mylinuxforwork/dotfiles/README.md

 That's why NVIDIA GPUs are currently not supported by my dotfiles.
 But in upcoming releases, I will try to setup Hyprland for NVIDIA based on the article above.

-## Templating
+## Templating & Settings

 Hyprland & Qtile: Included is a pywal configuration that changes the color scheme based on a randomly selected wallpaper.
-With the key binding SuperKey + Shift + w you can change the wallpaper.
-SuperKey + Ctrl + w opens rofi with a list of installed wallpapers for your individual selection.
+With the key binding SuperKey + Shift + W you can change the wallpaper.
+SuperKey + Ctrl + W opens rofi with a list of installed wallpapers for your individual selection.
 See also the .bashrc and the key bindings on Hyprland and Qtile for more alias definitions.

 Hyprland: In addition, you can switch the Waybar Template with SUPER + CTRL + T or by pressing the "..." icon in Waybar.
 The templates are available in ~/dotfiles/waybar/themes.
 You can add your own personal themes into this folder.
 The script will read in the folder structure.
+You can open the settings script with SUPER + CMD + S to select variations for your hyprland.conf and customize your desktop even more.

 Qtile X11: In addition, you can switch between the Qtile status bar and Polybar with SUPER + SHIFT + S